 Spinal Injection Procedures

-Another successful method of pain relief for patients suffering from spinal stenosis is the administration of selective transforaminal epidural injections.
-These injections, administered with fluoroscopic guidance, are designed to target the epidural space surrounding the compressed spinal nerve and, by doing so, to relieve severe leg or back pain.
+Another successful method of pain relief for patients suffering from spinal stenosis is the administration of epidural steroid injections These injections, administered with fluoroscopic guidance, are designed to target the epidural space surrounding the compressed spinal nerve and, by doing so, to relieve severe leg or back pain.

 The injections contain a mixture of a corticosteroid to reduce inflammation and a local anesthetic to reduce pain.
 Both scientific data and experience with our own patients provide evidence that these injections can succeed in symptom relief even when other methods have failed.